JuliMuehl/sphere_tracer/README.md

 ![out.png](md_assets/out.png)
 # Dependencies
 The pathtracer itself only uses the standard library and pthreads for parallelization.
 However for the purpose of displaying the current state of the image in a window GLFW, OpenGL and GLEW are used.
+Moreover, stbimage.h is used to write the image to disk.
 # Compiling on Linux
 To build the executable run
 ```bash